How Do Eelworms Spread?

 Life Cycle: Cutworms overwinter as eggs, larvae, or pupae, depending on the species, and damage to turf can occur from late February to early October.
 Army cutworms overwinter as larvae, feed early in the spring, and have one generation per year.
 Damage in February and March is most likely to be caused by this species.

-See also Is Echinacea Frost Hardy?
+See also Is fan white noise?